Indonesian Language 3

 - the ability to understand spoken Indonesian and to engage in spoken discourse of more advanced complexity on everyday and specialised topics

 Total of 22 weeks teaching with 3 hours classroom contact per week divided in a one hour class focusing on grammar and word usage and the two-hour class will focus on composition, reading and oral work.

 Scope and syllabus

-The course allows students to interact with Indonesian speakers in Indonesian and to use original Indonesian language sources within the level covered in the course.
+The module allows students to interact with Indonesian speakers in Indonesian and to use original Indonesian language sources within the level covered in the module.
 This provides students with a basis to approach research topics relating to Indonesian language and the histories, societies and cultures associated with Indonesian.